3 Unique Styles of Fighting Combine in this Original Weapons 1 vs 1 Fighter

-Things We Want to See in Shadow Fight 3: Some Delivered, Others Not So
+Things We Wanted to See in Shadow Fight 3: Some Delivered, Others Not So

 Ninjas are cool and awesome, no two ways about it.
 They hide in shadows, they are stealthy, they are trained to kill, and allegedly, you never see them coming.
 So a whole fighting game featuring ninjas is pretty awesome and cool.
 That is what the Shadow Fight game series is all about (that's also why this game is called "shadow fight" in the first place).
 So, if the game does get a third installment in the series, there are some very neat ninja-ish things we would like to see as well as previous problems that the developers should address.